MstrZhang/mstrzhang.github.io/README.md

 ## Photography
 - Lightbox feature
-- Grow images on hover
-    - Issue with Hover.css where z-index is incorrect
-- Issue where portrait images are being displayed in landscape
 - Issue where slide arrows are wrong color
     - Issue where slide arrows overlap with navigation bubbles